ararita/chart/README.md

 ## Features

-- Donut chart that shows the legend, total number of visitors and the label
+- Donut chart that shows the legend, total number of users and the label
 - When clicked on the menu button, the component gets duplicated
 - On click, the menu button dissapears from the original component and appears on the duplicate (meaning that the component can be duplicated only once)